pellcorp/creality-wiki/docs/microprobe.md

 ### Verify USB Key

+!!! tip

+    You should verify your USB key often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail

 It is important to make sure you have a way to [emergency factory reset](misc.md#emergency-factory-reset) the printer, if the worst happens.
 There is a macro in Simple AF called `CHECK_USB_KEY` that will wait for you to plug a USB key in and tell you if it was able to be successfully mounted.
-You should verify your USB key often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail

 ![image](assets/images/check_usb_key.png)

-If you get the message: `INFO - USB Key was recognised and mounted correctly (/tmp/udisk/sda1)`, your USB is perfect to use for a factory reset.
-If you get no message at all before the script ends (after 60 seconds), your USB is defective.
+- If you get the message: `INFO - USB Key was recognised and mounted correctly (/tmp/udisk/sda1)`, your USB is perfect to use for a factory reset.
+- If you get no message at all before the script ends (after 60 seconds), your USB is defective.
 You can check the `messages` file in the logs section of your UI to get more details about why the usb key could not be mounted!

-### V1 Probe Changes

-The default microprobe.cfg assumes a V2 microprobe a post install change to `[probe]` section of `printer.cfg` will be required for a V1.
-Have a look at the printer.cfg after the install has finished and have a look at the commented V1 pin config.

 ### Calibration